diegomendez40/PythonCodeSnippets/README.md

 Provides a customized Welcome message design for any mat size input.

-### 101 - Count Unique URLs
+### 101 - Tiny Utilities

+A suite of tiny utility codes, including:

-Functions to count unique URLs: how many unique normalized valid URLs were passed, how many per top level domain, etc.
+- Functions to count unique URLs: how many unique normalized valid URLs were passed, how many per top level domain, etc.
+- Bookbot: a text analyser (word count, letter count e.g. for deciphering)

 ### 102 - Battle Simulator (Tkinter)